rockawayx-labs/intro-agoric-smart-contracts/README.md

 4. We extract the payment and deposit it into our purse.

 Relevant documentation: [Zoe](https://agoric.com/documentation/getting-started/intro-zoe.html)

+To begin working:
+`cd contract-1`
+`npx ava test/test-contract.js -w`

+Do this either inside the terminal.

 ## contract-2

 `contract-2` allows the creator to mint NFTs in exchange for Moolas.